suavecode/suavecode.github.io/download.md

       - Open the start menu and type "environ", this opens the environment variable editor
       - Create or edit the PYTHONPATH "User" environment variable, appending the full path to your custom site-package directory, separating multiple paths with semicolons.
 For example: <br>
       	```%PYTHONPATH%;C:/Users/your-user-name/python-site-packages```
-      - After this you'll need to open a new command line window. <br>
+      - After this you'll need to open a new command line window <br>
-3. Now Install SUAVE
+3. Now Install SUAVE <br>
    Using the example of the custom directoy ~/python-site-packages: <br>
    ``` python setup.py install --prefix=~/python-site-packages```